leisenstein/athena-word/README-1st.txt

   If you do not want to install Groovy, just copy/paste the code into: http://groovyconsole.appspot.com/ And then, hard code the "word" variable

+  ** I also package this into a jar file if you just want to run it using 'java -jar athena-1.jar CHEESE'